N8WM/netberry/README.md

 **A DIY Raspberry Pi travel router with enforced NetBird VPN routing**

-Netberry turns a Raspberry Pi into a portable Wi-Fi access point that **forces all connected client traffic through NetBird**, providing secure, consistent access to your home network or exit node — without installing VPN software on each device.
+Netberry turns a Raspberry Pi into a portable Wi-Fi access point that **forces all connected client traffic through NetBird**, providing secure, consistent access to your home network or exit node, all without installing VPN software on each device.

 You connect the Pi to an upstream network (typically Ethernet), connect your devices to Netberry’s Wi-Fi, and all client traffic is routed through NetBird.